Dudgit/Data_sience_lab/README.md

 # Data Sience Laboratory

 In this folder save every step of my workprocess.
-Minimal Work Effort is contained here.
+Minimal Work Effort(MWE) is contained here.

 ## Data structure:
 - EDA: Stands for Explorational Data Analysis.
 It's reason to understand the data